Szilárd Németh (footballer)

-Szilárd Németh ([ˈsilaːrt ˈneːmet]; [ˈsilaːrd ˈneːmɛt]; born 8 August 1977) is a Slovak former professional footballer who played as a striker.
+Szilárd Németh ([ˈsilaːrt ˈneːmet]; [ˈsilaːrd ˈneːmɛt]; born 8 August 1977), also known mononymously as Szilárd, is a Slovak former professional footballer who played as a striker.

-After playing for clubs in Slovakia and the Czech Republic, he spent four-and-a-half seasons at Middlesbrough of the Premier League from 2001 to 2006.
+After playing for clubs in Slovakia and the Czech Republic, he spent four and a half seasons at Middlesbrough of the Premier League from 2001 to 2006.
 After a brief stint at France's RC Strasbourg, he played for Alemannia Aachen in Germany until his retirement in 2010.

 Németh was at that time the highest scorer in the history of the Slovakia national team, with 22 goals in 58 matches from 1997 to 2006.